Disneyland One Day Itinerary [2024]

 Know operating hours and showtimes.
 Some rides close at 5PM.
 Some shows have three performances, all before 1PM.
 Don’t pack 8AM to 5PM with things that will be open until midnight if there are things closing earlier that you’d like to do.

 Keep lists.
-I use the notes app on my phone, and I usually prefer to break up the rides the way I do above (first by Genie+ / not, then by land).
+I use the notes app on my phone, and I usually prefer to break up the rides the way I do above (first by Multi Pass / not, then by land).
 Write down any characters or shows you’d like to see, along with their times.
 Every hour or so, consult your list, check off what you’ve done, and make sure you’re not forgetting anything.

 Disneyland One Day Example Itinerary